US stocks near their record as oil prices tumble and stocks rally worldwide

 NEW YORK (AP) — Oil prices are dropping further, and U.S. stocks are pulling close to their all-time high Tuesday on hopes that Israel's war with Iran will not damage the global flow of crude, even if a tentative truce seemed to fray under fire in the morning.

-The S&P 500 was 1% higher in midday trading, following up on even bigger gains for stocks across Europe and Asia, after President Donald Trump said late Monday that Israel and Iran had agreed to a "complete and total ceasefire."
+The S&P 500 was 1.1% higher in afternoon trading, following up on even bigger gains for stocks across Europe and Asia, after President Donald Trump said late Monday that Israel and Iran had agreed to a "complete and total ceasefire."
 The main measure of Wall Street's health is back within 1% of its record set in February after falling roughly 20% below during the spring.

 The fear throughout the Israel-Iran conflict has been that it could squeeze the world's supply of oil, which would pump up prices for gasoline and hurt the global economy.
 Iran is a major producer of crude, and it could also try to block the Strait of Hormuz off its coast, through which 20% of the world's daily oil needs passes on ships.